fs-bullard/why-did-the-chicken-cross-the-globe/README.md

 # Why did the chicken cross the globe?

+Our project for Durhack 2022, selected as one of the top 5 projects to present in front of the whole hackathon.

 This web app allows users to get recipe recommendations by inputting ingredients.
 Entering a list of ingredients returns a list of recipes using these ingredients.

 Recipes were scraped from BBC GoodFood, using the BeautifulSoup Python library.